OUR PLACE.

 During late 2025 and early 2026, there will be plenty of opportunities for everyone to shape the Plan:

-November-January: find out your ideas for Balloch & Haldane in lots of ways - community drop-ins, survey, youth activities, a business event
+• November-February: find out your ideas for Balloch & Haldane in various different ways - community drop-ins, survey, youth activities, a business event

-February-March: publish draft Plan for everyone to check, based on the issues and aspirations that emerged during November & December
+• March: publish the draft Plan for everyone to check, based on the issues and aspirations that emerged during the first stage

-March-April: update the Plan based on everyone’s feedback, before the Community Council submits it to the National Park and Council for ‘registration’
+• April: update the Plan based on everyone’s feedback, before the Community Council submits it to the National Park and West Dunbartonshire Council for ‘registration’ as our Local Place Plan

 Scroll down to find out more.